 Bananas are a convenient source of vitamins and minerals, with a medium-sized banana (126 grams) supplying 10% of the daily value.
-With numerous health benefits of banana this one is considered to be important as it balances the heart health.
+With numerous health benefits of bananas, this one is considered to be important as it balances heart health.

 A potassium-rich diet can aid in the reduction of blood pressure.
 Furthermore, prior studies and animal studies show that people who consume a lot of potassium had a 27 percent decreased risk of heart disease.

-Furthermore, bananas provide 8% of the daily value for magnesium, another mineral crucial for heart health.
+Furthermore, bananas provide 8% of the daily value of magnesium, another mineral crucial for heart health.

-High blood pressure and blood fat levels are biggest risk due to magnesium shortage.
+High blood pressure and blood fat levels are the biggest risks due to magnesium shortage.
 As a result, it’s critical that you consume enough minerals in your diet or meal plans.